k13nNg/Machine_Learning_A-Z/README.md

 ## Clustering Summative Project

+<strong>Objective: </strong> Create a robust machine learning model that could divide the customer population into separate clusters, which would help to offer insights for the marketing team.
+The features used for the model includes: Customer's sex, age, marital status, ...

 Data is retrieved from: https://www.kaggle.com/datasets/dev0914sharma/customer-clustering

 Since this is a clustering problem, we couldn't use a metric to evaluate the model.
 However, we could visualize the clusters.